15 Best Note Taking App Options for 2020

 This app is a favorite among groups for its collaborative features.
 Dropbox Paper allows you to remotely edit a project proposal in real-time and organize the results of your team's meetings and brainstorming sessions.

 You get a heads up if someone's reading or working on a document, and which part.
 All your tasks can be consolidated, automatically updating the document when you've ticked off a completed task.

 Whether you are a student, someone working in the corporate world, or a professional needing the perfect tool to help you stay organized, this app is perfect for you.
 Aside from the basic note-taking features seen in other apps, Noteledge allows you to present your ideas in beautiful ways.

 You can highlight and make annotations on PDF files to emphasize essential points (useful for studying).
 You can collect information from numerous sources and integrate all of them into this app.

 When you want no-frills note-taking, this app fits the bill.
 It is an easy and efficient way to capture your thoughts and keep your ideas.
-This tool also allows for collaboration and sharing of your notes.
+Simplenote also allows for collaboration and sharing of your notes.

 The notes you write are automatically stored in the cloud so you can access it at any time on any device.

 The presentation of this app is very simple, yet it belies the power it holds as a tool that helps you to organize your notes.
 When you make notes with this app, every item is searchable.

 Workflowy also utilizes hashtags for better recall of important entries.
 You can keep your notes better organized with bulleted entries.